djaquels/HippoShell/Readme.md

 <code>
 package.sh
 </code>
-then execute with <code>./build/hippo_shell</code> optionally can be added to user/systems path.
+then execute with <code>./build/hippo-shell</code> optionally can be added to user/systems path.
+Then can be run as <code>hippo-shell</code>

 ### Description